Call our experts

 Please check out our Delivery and Terms and Conditions pages for more information.

 The delivery driver will deliver the goods on the pallet to the kerbside only.
 It is then your responsibility to unload the pallets and ensure that there is appropriate access for delivery.
+It is your responsibility to dispose of the pallet your order is delivered on.

 Please check out our Delivery and Terms and Conditions pages for more information.